 For example, if no violence or threats occurred, the crime is not robbery.
 Alternatively, if someone broke into another person’s house and threatened them, but the trespasser did not attempt to take anything, it is not a robbery.
 Another common scenario occurs when someone attempts to take an item from someone else that was the first person’s property to begin with.
 If you can show that the item you “stole” was actually yours, then you cannot be convicted of robbery.

-Robbery is a very serious crime that requires the help of a top Vista theft crimes attorney as it can result in up to five years imprisonment, even more if a weapon was used.
+Robbery is a very serious crime that requires the help of a top Vista robbery attorney as it can result in up to five years imprisonment, even more if a weapon was used.
 If a gun was used during the crime, you could immediately be sent to prison and be subject to an additional ten or twenty years of imprisonment for the crime, or even a life sentence under California’s 10-20-Life law.

 It’s worth noting that robbery also counts as a strike under California’s three strikes law, meaning you could end up serving a life sentence if you commit two other felonies and one of them is considered violent or serious -and using a gun in a robbery would qualify.